zkzk5214/CV_Proj/Proj1/README.md

 Project 1, modify an existing Siamese Tracker to add functionality that makes it work better.

 Feb 13: 1-page “proposal” outlining
+Feb 25: Video (still slides in the form of a video are fine as well) showing progress made so far on project 1.
+Give an overview of what your are doing for the project.
+Show some of your initial promising results.
+What difficulties are you running in to?
+What ideas do you have to overcome these difficulties?

 [__基于全连接孪生网络的目标跟踪（siamese-fc)__](https://blog.csdn.net/autocyz/article/details/53216786)